 The process for applying to a different public school in DC can be complicated and confusing, and some families struggle with completing the application processes.
 This puts the children of those families at a disadvantage in accessing a quality school.
 Moreover, the District has restructured the school application process three times in the last three years, exacerbating the confusion.

 DCSRN developed the High Quality Schools Campaign (HQSC) as a direct response to fill this gap of needed support in DC.
 The HQSC supports families applying to, enrolling and persisting in quality schools, and DCSRN is the only organization in DC executing this targeted work.
-DCSRN has spent the last two years developing and refining the HQSC program model and now has enough of a successful track record to grow and support the demand that exists in the city.
+DCSRN has spent the last three years developing and refining the HQSC program model and now has enough of a successful track record to grow and support the demand that exists in the city.